Jess Park: Senior

 On 27 September 2022, Park received her first senior international call-up for the friendly matches against the United States and the Czech Republic, where she was an unused substitute in both matches.
 She received her second call-up on 4 November, to replace Fran Kirby.

 Park made her senior debut as an 89th-minute substitute during a friendly match against Japan on 11 November 2022.
 Just over a minute later, she scored her first international goal, the fourth in a 4–0 victory.
 On 18 November 2022, her England legacy number was announced as number 225.

 She made her first senior start for England in the 2023 Arnold Clark Cup against Italy in a 2–1 win on 19 February, as well as coming on as a substitute against Belgium in a 6–1 victory, with the Lionesses winning the tournament for the second consecutive year.

-Park was included on the standby list of players named to the squad for the 2023 FIFA Women's World Cup in July 2023, where she trained alongside the full squad.
+Park was included on the standby list of players named to the squad for the 2023 FIFA World Cup in July 2023, where she trained alongside the full squad.
 Park later withdrew due to injury and was replaced with Lucy Staniforth.

 In September 2023, Park was named as part of the squad for 2023–24 Nations League matches, replacing an injured Bethany England.
 In November 2024, she was selected for friendly fixtures against the United States and Switzerland.

 Park was named in England's squad for UEFA Euro 2025 in June that year.
 She was an unused substitute in the tournament's final in which England beat Spain on penalties to retain their European title.

+Park scored twice in England's opening match of the 2027 FIFA World Cup qualification campaign, a 6–1 win against Ukraine on 3 March 2026, with Park playing on the wing rather than her previously more common midfield position.